Share Ross: Personal life

+Share and her husband, Bam Ross, adopted a raw vegan lifestyle in 2006 through the Raw Pirate Gourmet.

 Ross is a licensed real estate agent in the state of Florida.
 In addition to her musical career, Ross has been a life coach, specializing in confidence-building, with particular reference to self-promotion via video, with her "Video Rockstar University" program, and a motivational course, "MESH".
 Her programs were predominantly targeted at self-employed businesswomen.

 She has also published a book of hip knitting designs, Punk Knits published by Stewart, Tabori and Chang.